-This makes sense since one of the first things a buyer does when looking for properties is start with a Google search for a specific geographic region.
+It makes sense since one of the first things a buyer does when looking for properties is start with a Google search for a specific geographic region.

-That’s why realtors get a very locally specific domain name where the buyer lead capturing will take place.
+That’s why realtors get a locally specific domain name where the buyer lead capturing will take place.

 Then, after a buyer clicks on a search ad, they come to a specific landing page where they can do a home search.